PHT-Medic/documentation/docs/cord_demo/cord_fhir.md

 # CORD Demo FHIR
-You need to specify for our self developed FHIR client in our train-library two minimal things:
+You need to specify two minimal things for our self developed FHIR client in our train-library:

 1. The Resource to access (e.g. `Patient` or `Condition`).
 2. The format and name the file should be provided to the train (accessed in the algorithm).